shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

 8. **Pipeline expression builder** dialog opens.
 In the bottom half of the dialog, you will have a menu:

-    a. **Parameters**: Are constants across a data factory that can be consumed by a pipeline in any expression.
+    a. **Parameters**: These are constants across a data factory that can be consumed by a pipeline in any expression.

     b. **System variables:** These variables can be used in expressions when defining entities within either service.
 E.g., pipeline id, pipeline name, trigger name, etc.